chasinglogic/dfm/README.md

 ## Git Quick Start

-DFM supports pluggable backends, so if you don't like Git you can choose another option, but git is the default backend so here is a Quick Start Guide to get you going!
+dfm supports pluggable backends, so if you don't like Git you can choose another option, but git is the default backend so here is a Quick Start Guide to get you going!

 ### Quick Start (Existing dotfiles repo)